seanpm2001/seanwallawalla-testing.github.io/August2021Test/Info/README.md

 Conclusion: the file `INSTALL` was the problem.
 Even changing it to have a file extension still caused it to fail.
 Right now, the only way I can correct the problem is by not including it under its current name.
 I just tested all 7 files individually and have rooted this as the cause.
 I will release a patch tomorrow.

+### Further difficulty

+After several workarounds, I found that GitHub pages seems to REALLY hate something about how this file is written.
+I tried changing the name to `INSTALLATION_INSTRUCTIONS_FILE` `INTSTALL` `iSTALL` and `HOWTO` and even tried replacing all instances of the word `install` to `build` but every attempt caused the site to fail to build.
+I am going to need to do more research on this.

 ***